Sorangon/ShapeTracer/README.md

 # Shape Tracer

 ### Shape tracer allow you to extrude shape along a path.
-You simply have to create your shape on the Shape Editor, setup your path and choose the shape you want to extrude !
+You simply have to create your Shape on the Shape Editor, setup your path and choose the Shape you want to extrude !

 &nbsp;